Vietnamese cuisine: Food in relation to lifestyle

 Vietnamese cuisine is reflective of the Vietnamese lifestyle, from the preparation to how the food is served.
 Going through long phases of war and political conflict, as well as cultural shifts, many Vietnamese people have been living in poverty.
 Therefore, the ingredients for Vietnamese food are often very inexpensive.
 Nonetheless, the way they are cooked together to create a yin–yang balance makes the food simple in appearance but rich in flavor.

 Because of economic conditions, maximizing the use of ingredients to save money has become a tradition in Vietnamese cooking.
 In earlier decades, and even nowadays in rural areas, every part of a cow is used, from the muscle meat to the intestines.
 The higher quality cuts from farmed animals (cows, pigs) would be cooked in stir-fry dishes and soups, while the secondary cuts would be used in blood sausages or for preparing broth.
 The same goes for vegetables like scallions: the leafy part is diced into small bits which are used to add flavor to the food while the crunchy stalk and roots are replanted.

 Nước mắm (fish sauce) is the most commonly used condiment in Vietnamese cooking.
 It is made from fermented raw fish and is served with most of the Vietnamese dishes.
 A traditional southern Vietnamese meal usually includes cơm trắng (plain white rice), cá kho tộ (catfish in a clay pot), canh chua cá lóc (sour soup with snakehead fish), and it would be incomplete without fish sauce served as a condiment.
 Cooking and then serving fish in the same clay pot has been proven to be an ancient tradition.

 The foods from each region in Vietnam carry their distinctive and unique characteristics that reflect the geographical and living conditions of the people there.
 The traditional southern Vietnamese meal is made up of fresh ingredients that the fertile Mekong Delta could provide, such as cá lóc, and a wide range of tropical fruit like mangosteen, mango, and dragon fruit.
 The southern-style diet includes vegetables, fish and tropical fruits as the main ingredients.

 Central Vietnam is the region in which food is prepared with the strongest, boldest flavors.
 The coastline around the central Vietnam area is known for its salt and fish sauce industries; these two condiments are central to their daily diets.

 Northern Vietnamese cuisine has a strong Chinese influence, and its most famous dish is phở.
-While plain rice is a staple in the southern Vietnamese diet, the north has a preference for noodles.
 Owing to the notable differences in climate and lifestyles throughout the three main regions of Vietnam, the foods vary.
 Northern Vietnamese cooking is the least bold and spicy in flavor compared to the foods from central and southern Vietnam.